Your chances of having success dramatically rise if you are prepared for what you are aiming to do.

 The walking drills are the easiest of the bunch in terms of physicality.

-The hardest part about these walking drills is getting the coordination between your arms and legs.
+The hardest part about these walking drills is getting the coordination down between your arms and legs.

 The vast majority of people that I have trained have looked abysmal doing these drills on day 1.